Mikuni Carb Installation and Tuning Instructions

 These instructions are primarily for the dual carb kits as used on Volvo 544, 1800, 122, and 140, MGB's, TR4's, etc. where they are used as a direct replacement for SU or ZS carbs.
 Most of the information is applicable to any dual installation and much of it is also relevant to single, triple and quad installations.
 For all applications, be sure to read the tuning instructions located after the installation instructions below.

 The HSR Mikuni carbs were originally designed to replace SU carbs on Harley Davidson motorcycles but are now widely used to replace SU's on a wide range of cars.
 The Dual Mikuni Kit contains carbs modified to allow them to be used in tandem to replace dual SU's (or Zenith Strombergs which were themselves an SU replacement) in an automotive application.
 These modifications include replacement of the original throttle shafts and the installation of a smaller float needle and seat.
-Single, Tri-carb and Quad carb kits can also be ordered.
+In addition to the Dual Carb Kit, Single, Tri-carb and Quad carb kits can also be ordered.
 An installation on a 68 Volvo 1800 is shown below.
+Note how the linkage provided with the kit hooks up to the orginal SU linkage.

-The instructions available from Mikuni refer to the motorcycle application only, even though the number sold to replace SU's on cars may now be approaching the number sold for motorcycles.
+In addition to the intructions found here, instructions are available from Mikuni which refer to tuning the motorcycle applications, though the number sold to replace SU's on cars may now be approaching the number sold for motorcycles.
 Go to the Mikuni USA website at: http://www.mikuni.com/fs-manuals.html for a downloadable version of their HSR tuning manual, exploded parts view, etc. Basically the HSR 42, 45 and 48 are the same carb except for throat size and stock jetting.
 Some diagrams from that manual are included below.

 The parts included in the dual carb kit are pictured below.